GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 ### Search Console {: #tool-gsc}

-[Search Console](https://search.google.com/search-console) shows how CrUX data influences the [Page Experience](https://developers.google.com/search/docs/advanced/experience/page-experience) ranking factor by URL and URL group.
+[Search Console](https://search.google.com/search-console) shows how CrUX data influences the [page experience](https://developers.google.com/search/docs/advanced/experience/page-experience) ranking factor by URL and URL group.

 Search Console presents Core Web Vitals values as aggregates of [groups of similar pages](https://support.google.com/webmasters/answer/9205520#page_groups).
 This provides a quick indication of which sections of a site are potentially impacting the page experience ranking factor.